mddazure/entra-gsa-lab/README.md

 ![image](/images/create_remote_netw_addlink_general.png)

-:point_right: fill in the Details screen exactly as shown, as these parameters must match the IKEv2/IPSec configuration on the Cisco 8000v NVA.
+:point_right: Fill in the Details screen exactly as shown, as these parameters must match the IKEv2/IPSec configuration on the Cisco 8000v NVA.

 ![image](/images/create_remote_netw_addlink_details.png)